 In lieu of a hard copy of the textbook in hand, students will need to bring either a phone, laptop computer, or tablet to class.
 Whatever device they choose will be used to access their student websites, ebook library, and Jupiter Ed for in-class quizzes as well as for homework.
 A computer is best for homework.
 Students will also need to print readings at home on a weekly basis.

-Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper Pen/Pencil Colored Pencils

-As of: 10/17/2023 Page 141 of 191

-Spanish Year II - TTh - J. Smith

-Class #: 203 Teacher: Julie Smith Grades: 9, 10, 11, 12, A

-Class Schedule: TTH Class Time: 10:00 - 11:14

-Fee(s): Supply Fee

-\$70.00 \$40.00

-Description:

-Prerequisite: Spanish I at THEO.
-As our program takes a unique approach, students coming into Spanish II from outside of THEO must have teacher approval.
+Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper Pen/Pencil Colored Pencils As of: 3/7/2024 Page 151 of 214 Spanish Year II - TTh - J. Smith Class #: 203 Teacher: Julie Smith Grades: 9, 10, 11, 12 Class Schedule: TTH Class Time: 10:00 - 11:14 Fee(s): Supply Fee \$80.00 \$40.00 Description: Prerequisite: Spanish I at THEO.
+As our program takes a unique approach, students coming into Spanish II from outside of THEO Spanish classes must have teacher approval.
 Spanish II Students pick up right where they left off with Teaching Proficiency through Reading and Storytelling.
 Students engage in Comprehensible Interaction in Spanish during the majority of class time, which involves high-interest storylines, dialogue, songs, and games using strategically limited vocabulary and a variety of grammar structures.
 Participation is paramount in this class; students will enjoy giving 100% attention to the task at hand and be ready to just relax and have fun acquiring the language.
 Formative assessment takes place throughout each class, informing the teacher of students' comprehension level and confidence with the language so that the teacher knows where to give more input or present material differently as we go along.
 Summative assessments include quizzes and tests based on content, and will be given throughout the year on a weekly, monthly, and semester basis.
 Grades are based on listening comprehension, oral proficiency, reading comprehension, written proficiency, and cultural proficiency (which includes class culture/participation).
-Spanish is best learned in person.
-Therefore, all students must attend in person.
-Remote learning is not an option for THEO Spanish classes.
+This class takes place on campus.
+Remote learning is not an option for in-person THEO Spanish classes.
+FYI - parents will be asked to sign a media release as the class is occasionally recorded.
 Homework:

-Outside of class, students will have access to password-protected websites where they will read short novels, listen to audio books, watch videos, and complete homework activities - all with the purpose of gaining fluency in Spanish.
+Outside of class, students will have access to password-protected websites where they will read short stories created in class, novels, listen to audio books, watch videos, and complete homework activities - all with the purpose of gaining fluency in Spanish.
 Homework will be uploaded to Jupiter Ed.
-Expect to spend 20-30 minutes per day (Monday-Friday) outside of class practicing Spanish/completing homework.
-Spanish II students always have a novel they are reading outside of homework assignments, and they are expected to read a minimum of 45 minutes per week.
-Gain more fluency by adding Saturday and Sunday!
+Expect to spend about an hour per week outside of class reading Spanish and/or completing homework assignments.
 Supplies:

-In lieu of a hard copy of the textbook in hand, Students will need to bring either a phone, laptop computer, or tablet to class.
+In lieu of a hard copy of the textbook in hand, students will need to bring either a phone, laptop computer, or tablet to class.
 Whatever device they choose will be used to access their student websites, ebook library, and Jupiter Ed for in-class quizzes as well as for homework.
 A computer is best for homework.
 Students will also need to print readings at home on a weekly basis.
+Your supply fee incudes access to websites, a journal to be distributed by the teacher, and physical novels for our growing library.

-Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper Pen/Pencil Colored Pencils
+Other supplies needed for class: 1 or 1.5 inch Binder with dividers Notebook paper Pen/Pencil in two colors Colored Pencils

-As of: 10/17/2023 Page 142 of 191
+As of: 3/7/2024 Page 152 of 214

-Spanish Year III/IV - TTH 11:30 - J. Smith
+Spanish Year III - TTH - J. Smith

-Class #: 205 Teacher: Julie Smith Grades: 10, 11, 12, A
+Class #: 205 Teacher: Julie Smith Grades: 11, 12

-Class Schedule: TTH Class Time: 11:30 - 12:44
+Class Schedule: TTH Class Time: 2:15 - 3:29

 Fee(s): Supply Fee

-\$70.00 \$40.00
+\$80.00 \$40.00

 Description: Enrollment requirements: